DanielO97/practice-assessment-1/README.md

 /products/create where someone can create products /products/<id>/edit where someone can edit products and /products/<id>/delete where someone can delete a product

+___

+for dynamic pages i added a modal with javascript. the modal replaces the /products/create page and allows easily to add products fromthe navbar.
+I did not get time to style it as it took a lot of time to get it the modal working with proper alignment.

+i struggled with responsiveness of the navbar, this is something i still need help with.